List of Donkey Kong characters: Candy Kong

 is a female gorilla and Donkey Kong's girlfriend.
-Candy Kong first appeared in Donkey Kong Country providing save point stations throughout the game.
-Her second appearance was in Donkey Kong 64; Candy was redesigned, now wearing a bikini and some sneakers.
+Candy Kong first appeared in Donkey Kong Country wearing a pink leotard and providing save point stations throughout the game.
+In the Game Boy Advance version of DKC, Candy hosts a dancing minigame.
+She returned in Donkey Kong 64 selling musical instruments.
+Candy was redesigned, now wearing a crop top, shorts, and sneakers.

 She also makes a brief appearance in DK: King of Swing, and is seen cheering on the player characters.
-She wears a pink bikini top and short shorts, and her torso was redesigned (this appearance has remained in subsequent games).
-In the GBC and GBA remakes of Donkey Kong Country Candy runs challenges and a dance studio respectively.
-She also makes brief cameo appearances in the GBA remakes of Donkey Kong Country 2: Diddy's Kong Quest and Donkey Kong Country 3: Dixie Kong's Double Trouble!.
+She wears a pink bikini top and short shorts, and her torso was redesigned.
+In the GBC and GBA versions of Donkey Kong Country, Candy runs challenges and a dance studio respectively.

 In the Game Boy Advance remake of Donkey Kong Country 2 she appears as a model and assistant on Swanky Kong's quiz show, and she wore a purple dress.

-She also made a brief appearance in Donkey Kong Barrel Blast in the mode Candy's Challenges and allowed the players to collect up to a total of 1,000 bananas and to win the tracks in first place.
-She and Swanky Kong are the only two protagonist Kongs who have yet to become playable.
-She was going to be one of the playable characters in Diddy Kong Pilot, replacing Redneck Kong, but that game was cancelled after Microsoft Game Studios bought Rare.
+She also made a brief appearance in Donkey Kong Barrel Blast in the mode Candy's Challenges.

 In a 1995 manga from Comic BomBom, Mario sees Candy wearing a swimsuit and a mask concealing her species, and is infatuated by her.

 Candy was also a regular on the Donkey Kong Country animated series, voiced by Joy Tanner.
 Instead of being blonde as seen in the games, she has fiery red hair.
-She works at a barrel factory run by "Bluster Kong", her boss.
-This version of Candy also has a quick temper.
+She works at a barrel factory run by Bluster Kong, her boss.

+She was going to be a playable character in Diddy Kong Pilot before its cancelation.
 She was voiced by Satsuki Tsuzumi in video games.